DyegoMaas/Replicante/README.md

 With the recipe defined, we are ready to execute the replication process.

+`npm install -g replicante`

-Run `node ./src/replicante.js create --from-sample=<path-to-sample-app> --with-recipe=<path-to-recipe.json>`.
+Run `replicante create --from-sample=<path-to-sample-app> --with-recipe=<path-to-recipe.json>`.
 Replicant generated your new project inside the folder `.replicant/<replicantName>`, with the `replicantName` defined in the recipe.

-You may also try the shorthand version `node ./src/replicante.js create -s <path-to-sample-app> -r <path-to-recipe.json>`.
+You may also try the shorthand version `replicante create -s <path-to-sample-app> -r <path-to-recipe.json>`.

 If you are feeling curious or need to troubleshoot something, you can always inspect the Hygen template created for you based on the sample and the recipe.
-You can find it in the folder `.replicant/_templates/<templateName>`.
+You can find it in the folder `<USER_HOME>/.replicant/_templates/<templateName>`.

 After performing these two steps, you should have a new project, completely operational, plus a Hygen template that allows reuse to generate new projects from it in the future.